top of page

 1933–1935: Laws, Boycotts, and the Start of Isolation

-Once the Nazis had control, they started chipping away at Jewish rights.
-They didn’t go straight to mass violence—at first, they used laws to push Jews to the margins of society.
-It was like a slow-motion train wreck: each new rule made life a little harder, a little less free, and a lot more terrifying.
+Once enough people had accepted the propaganda as truth it became easier to start chipping away at Jewish rights.
+After all, people won’t complain about injustice if it’s happening to someone they hate.
+The Nazi’s used laws to push Jews to the margins of society first—a slow-motion train wreck where each new rule made life a little harder, a little less free, and a lot more terrifying.

 The Boycott of Jewish Businesses